gmcnutt/haxima_game_makers_guide/chapters/4/text.md

 1. Obviously, the map is different
 2. A sprite is passed as the third arg to kern-mk-place (it was nil on the world).
-This is the sprite used to represent the town on the world map.
-This sprite doesn't exist yet, but we will add it soon.
+This is the sprite we just added; it will represent the town on the world map.
-3. The wilderness flag is #f instead of #t.
+3. The wilderness flag is #f (ie, false) instead of #t (ie, true).

-To include our town in the new game you need to load it from data/init.scm by adding the following line to that file:
+Add this line to data/init.scm so that it will load our new town:

 ```scheme
 (load "data/places/town.scm")